 Surveys will not be approved if the distribution methods and content of the survey are outside the university context and culture.
 Stated differently, IRB Protocol Approval does not guarantee automatic access to our student population.

-After IRB approval, distribution methods to faculty, staff and students at the university must be approved by the Office of the Dean of Students (SUB building, 731.661.5090, kthornbu@uu.edu.
-Regional campuses should contact Dr. Carla Sanderson for content and distribution approval following IRB approval.
+After IRB approval, distribution methods to faculty, staff and students at the university must be approved by the Office of the Dean of Students.

 Below are common distribution avenue requests and the protocol for each:

-* It is recommended that surveyers send respondents to a Qualtrics.com link.
+* It is recommended that survey administrators send respondents to a Qualtrics.com link.
 (Qualtrics is similar to Survey Monkey but has more robust features.
 Access to developing a free online Qualtrics survey begins with a university Qualtrics account manager.
-The name of the account manager for your discipline can be found by calling the Respective Academic Dean's office for the Qualtrics account manager or the Office of the Provost at 731.661.5378.
+The name of the account manager for your discipline can be found by calling the Respective Academic Dean's office for the Qualtrics account manager.

 Any application approved for research using human subjects will require that the approved consent form include a stamp from the IRB giving the protocol number and the date approved.
 This will ensure that the correct, approved version is being used.
 It will also serve as a reminder of when the protocol must be reviewed again.